CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/2 Requirements - exam questions.md

 ### What is a minimum viable product?

-An MVP is the smallest version of a product that provides value to users while allowing feedback for iterative development.
+A minimum viable product (MVP) is the simplest version of a product that can be released to users to gather feedback and validate assumptions.
+It contains just enough features to satisfy early adopters and inform future development.
+It is a milestone for startups to test market viability with minimal resources.

 ### Define a misuse case.